 An easy way to know if you are paying too much for a stock is to look at the company’s 10-year P/E ratio history.
 This will tell you how much investors are willing to pay on average for shares of a company.
 Proceed with caution; even if you pay a lower multiple than the 10-year history, it doesn’t mean you got a deal.
 Let’s use an example to illustrate how to interpret P/E variation over time.

-Let’s take a well-known company, Apple (AAPL), and see how its price-earnings multiple has fluctuated between mid 2010 through mid 2020.
+Let’s take a well-known company, Apple (AAPL), and see how its price-earnings multiple has fluctuated between April 2010 through April 2021.

 I’ve picked AAPL to show how an investor “success-story” could have been hard to read when you look solely at its valuation.
 As crazy as it seems, you had the chance to grab shares of AAPL at a P/E ratio of 10-12 three times in the past 10 years.